sighupio/fury-kubernetes-on-premises/examples/playbooks/README.md

 ## Initialize PKI

-First of all we need to initialize CAs certificates for Etcd and Master components.
+First of all, we need to initialize CAs certificates for the etcd cluster and the Kubernetes components.
 The initialization of the PKI is done locally, using `furyagent`.
 The playbook is `0.pki.yml`.

 Run the playbook with: